http://www.houseofhanson.com/formerlyowned.html

 Subject: selling a Gammill Classic Visions

-This Machine was sent back to the factory in Feb. of 2011 to get a factory upgrade.
-It was completely gone through at that time and upgraded to a Visions.
 It has a throat depth of 26 inches and a height of 10 inches.
 Which includes: Stitch regulator, competitive tie offs, 2 regulated stitches, a basting stitch, vertical and horizontal channel lock, laser light, thread break sensor, new edge rider wheels.
 It also has extend-a-drive handles ( for micro stippling) a quick zip system and a Gam Guide.
 It has a very convenient 10 foot table which is perfect for most home quilters, the leaders are 100 inches long.
 The table has swivel casters.

 Contact: Hollie